 More recently, I was living dangerously with a mini van full of kids and groceries and was pulled over between Walmart and Crossgates Mall for holding my phone in my hand while driving.
 I dutifully handed the officer my deets and congratulated him on what was probably the first no-murder Monday in many weeks, which apparently had freed him up to focus his energies on addressing the explosive issue of cellphone scofflaws.
 He didn’t laugh as hard as I did at the time, but he did get a good laugh when he handed over my ticket and noted he would be in court for sure to hear more of my funny jokes.

-Here’s the thing I’ve finally learned from my numerous brushes with traffic school/community service/ticket payments: ignorantia legis neminem excusa.
+Here’s the thing I’ve finally learned from my numerous brushes with traffic school/community service/ticket payments, I learned some Latin: ignorantia legis neminem excusa.
 It means this: “ignorance of the law excuses no one.”

 Before Jesus, the curse of the Old Testament Law stated clearly that same idea: ignorantia legis neminem excusa.
 Romans 3:23 says, “For there is no distinction: all have sinned and fall short of the glory of God, and are justified by His grace as a gift, through the redemption that is in Christ Jesus.”
 Romans 6:23 says, “For the wages of sin is death; but the gift of God is eternal life through Jesus Christ our Lord.”